 b.
 In the event that there are only five eligible players remaining and one of these players is injured and must leave the game or is ejected, he must be replaced by the last player who was disqualified by reason of receiving six personal fouls.
 Each subsequent requirement to replace an injured or ejected player will be treated in this inverse order.
-Any such re-entry into a game by a disgualified player shall be penalized by a technical foul. c.
-In the event that a player becomes ill and must leave the court while the ball is in play, the official will stop play immediately when his team gains new possession.
-The player shall be replaced and no technical foul will be assessed.
-The opposing team is also permitted to substitute one player.
+Any such reentry into a game by a disqualified player shall be penalized by a technical foul.

+c.
+In the event that a player leaves the playing court while the ball is in play, play will continue until the next stoppage of play and the player will be replaced if he is not ready to return.
+No technical foul will be assessed, but the incident will be reviewed by the league office for a possible fine and/or suspension.